Probiotics for anxiety: Benefits and side effects

-“The jury is still out,” reports John Hopkins University, which “cautions against using them as a replacement for any prescribed mood-managing medication.”
+While the studies above suggest probiotics can have a positive effect on managing stress, John Hopkins University says “the jury is still out” and “cautions against using them as a replacement for any prescribed mood-managing medication.”

-“But if taking one a day for a month at least helps ease your gut issues,” the university adds, when it comes to probiotics for anxiety, stress, depression, and mental health—“that alone might make you feel a little bit more ‘up’.”
+“But if taking one a day for a month at least helps ease your gut issues,” the university adds, when it comes to probiotics for anxiety and depression —“that alone might make you feel a little bit more ‘up’.”

 “Probiotics have an extensive history of apparently safe use, particularly in healthy people,” reports the National Center for Complementary and Integrative Health (NCCIH).
 “However, few studies have looked at the safety of probiotics in detail, so there’s a lack of solid information on the frequency and severity of side effects.”

 If your body reacts negatively to taking probiotics for anxiety, some of the most common side effects are largely minor.
 And, for most of us without digestive issues, immune system problems and other serious health concerns, the symptoms tend to go away after a week or two.

 Feeling “full” or a little uncomfortable in your abdomen

 However, some small studies have found more serious probiotic side effects in those with pre-existing health conditions, such as pregnancy or a compromised immune system.
 Always talk to your doctor before changing your supplement routine or trying probiotics for anxiety for the first time.

 To sum up